sylodev/community-actions/Moderation/DracoClaw-CustomModerationDMs/README.md

 The default message is `You have been [action] in {guild.name} for <reason>.`

-These wrappers maintian the function of the `--nodm` flag, so if you would still like to not have the target notified of the action you can add the flag.
+These wrappers maintain the function of the `--nodm` flag, so if you would still like to not have the target notified of the action you can add the flag.

-The commands `a!ban`, `a!kick`, and `a!purgeban` retain all original functions with only the new user DM.
+The commands `a!ban` and `a!kick` retain all original functions with only the new user DM.

 The following command have been given additional features: